danimal1802/ESP32-S3-sharing-data-between-tasks-with-queue/README.md

 This setup has 5 total tasks

-(1) Led1 blinking at a specified rate different from task2 and task3
+(1) Led1 blinking at a specified rate different from task2 and task3 - pin assignment and duration of blink-rate is self documenting in the code

 (2) Led2 blinking at a specified rate different from task1 and task3